I am Michael, and I am unfiltered.

 Politically, our family were what I think of as “California Republicans.”
 That is, they voted Republican for the fiscal policies, but when it came to the social issues, they didn’t tow the party line by any means whatsoever.

 There was no concept of inequality.
 Looking back, I would say we lived in a very odd bubble.
 Different races, ethnicities, and sexual orientation were so much the norm, that is wasn’t noted.
 I mean, of course one knows.
 But saying Gus is gay is like saying Bob has brown hair, or noting that Darren is black is like noting that Laura has blue eyes.
+In other words, to say something like you are “color blind” when it comes to race is patently dishonest unless you are actually blind, but if a person’s race is in any way a factor in your choices, well.
+That is just dumb in my opinion.
 I mean, we knew all of the “isms” existed, but from our perspective, that was the stuff of another planet.